 “It’s bigger than anything I could have ever imagined,” Fenn said.
 “New faces always means that we’re getting to new people, and the fact that people hear about it and are willing to stop by for a couple of hours and get their face painted and listen to music and see the performances – it’s just really more than I could have imagined.”

 The musical stylings of Randi Driscol and performances by Naomi Black and Alessandra McQueen accompanied the festivities.
 The crowd’s cheers for them could be heard all the way from Webb Center.

 Naomi Black, working a rainbow jumpsuit and three-inch glittering heels, took to the stage for her second consecutive year at ODU’s Pride Festival.

 “Gimme some attitude!”
 Black called out to the crowd before beginning her show.

-“Everyone’s been so accommodating,” Black commented.
-“And anytime something’s going to bring everyone together like this, that’s a positive thing.
-Most people don’t have that positive force in their life.”
+“Everyone’s been so accommodating, and anytime something’s going to bring everyone together like this that’s a positive thing,” Black commented.
+“Most people don’t have that positive force in their life.”

-Many students came in costume to the occasion to show their support.
+Many students came in costume to show their support.
 Combining Halloween with gay pride, two young ladies covered themselves in zombie makeup and wore ripped t-shirts that proudly advertised their support for LGBTQ and “Z” rights.
 Another student paraded his support by draping a rainbow flag around a shoulder as a poncho, complete with a matching sombrero.

-“We’ve had a lot more people come this year, and I think some of that can be attributed to the help we’ve received from the NOH8 campaign.
-We’re excited to have Naomi Black with us again.
-And we’re all excited to see so many unfamiliar faces.
-I can tell you right now I don’t know 80% of the people here.
+“We’re excited to have Naomi Black with us again,” said Bussiere.
+“And we’re all excited to see so many unfamiliar faces.
+I can tell you right now I don’t know 80 percent of the people here.
 When we see strangers at events like this, we understand the campus community is coming out to support us, and that’s wonderful.”